Senior Advisory Board Member

 He has been happily married to Gail Coke Bartlett since 1969 and they are parents of three excellent children, and grandparents of eight beautiful grandchildren.

-Steve is an active adventure traveler, most recently sea kayaking in the Fiji Islands in 2016.
+Steve is an active adventure traveler, most recently sea kayaking in the Fiji Islands in 2016 and an 18 day Colorado River dory trip for the full length of the Grand Canyon in 2018.
 He also visited Mt.
 Kilimanjaro in 2011 and Mt.
 Blanc Circuit in 2012.
 His 2010 Marine Corps Marathon time was 5:29.

 Areas of Specialization